digitalbricklayer/techteapotcom/src/content/posts/the-evils-of-the-dashboard-merry-go-round.md

 [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) or [Timeboxing](https://en.wikipedia.org/wiki/Timeboxing) or ... lots of [other similar techniques](https://en.wikipedia.org/wiki/Time_management).

-None of the time management techniques will of themselves cure your statsitus, it just moves it into your own "<em>pomodori</em>", or, the time in between your productive tasks.
-If you want to sacrifice your own leisure time to stats, then <em>go nuts</em>.
+None of the time management techniques will of themselves cure your statsitus, it just moves it into your own "*pomodori*", or, the time in between your productive tasks.
+If you want to sacrifice your own leisure time to stats, then *go nuts*.
 But at least you're getting work done in the mean time.

 ### The Writers' Den